Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Problem formulation and measure-theoretic lifting

 In general, the choice of the measurement function is limited by practical constraints, and the dimensionality may also be smaller than $d$.
-In this work, we are primarily interested in the case of $l = 1$, and the measurement function is the coordinate projection of the dynamical variable (i.e. $h(z_1, z_2, z_3) = z_1$); in other words, we obtain a single one-dimensional time-series $\{y_k\}_{k\ge 0}$.
-We also discuss cases when $l > 1$ via multi-variate differential embeddings in the experiments section~\ref{Rossler Case}.
+In this work, we are primarily interested in the case of $l = 1$, and the measurement function is the coordinate projection of the dynamical variable (e.g., $h(z_1, z_2, z_3) = z_1$); in other words, we obtain a single one-dimensional time-series $\{y_k\}_{k\ge 0}$.

-We have the following reconstruction of the latent dynamical system from the measurement using successive time delays as: